30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-Another master’s degree in school counseling offered online comes from Auburn University.
+Auburn’s M.Ed. in School Counseling delivers its 60-credit curriculum across both online and on-campus options.
 Target practicum and internship experiences supplement the coursework, providing background in measurement and assessment, lifespan development, and crisis management, among others.
-Students can complete the online or on-campus program on either a full-time or part-time basis.
+Students can complete the program on either a full-time or part-time basis, and Auburn’s dual CACREP and CAEP accreditation gives graduates a flexible licensure path whether they plan to counsel only or pair counseling with classroom teaching.

 Key Highlights: